deviantony/docker-elk/README.md

 ### Bringing up the stack

-Start the stack using Docker Compose:
+Clone this repository, then start the stack using Docker Compose:

 ```console
 $ docker-compose up